 - Minimum TOEFL scores: 550 (paper-based test), 80 (Internet-based test)

 - Experience in research or management of natural resources.
 Practical skills are strongly considered.

-- All application materials must be submitted to the Apply Yourself online application system
+All application materials must be submitted to the Apply Yourself online application system.
+In addition, we require:

 - A minimum of three letters of recommendation and the accompanying evaluation sheets from people who can attest to the candidate’s scholastic and conservation field work abilities

 - Fisheries and Wildlife Sciences emphasis area application